Updated: Mar 24

 Relieved because, thank YOU wise women, (cuz, you know it’s a wise woman, who dug herself out from under this mucky grave of doubt), for sharing this falsehood.
 For awakening us all, the doers, yet apologize-rs & disbelievers, to our own ability and talent.
 For awakening us to the truth about ourselves.

-Awakened us to the light and all the colors of the rainbow that is our, mine, yours, freaking, source given, right to be in any room you so wish to be in.
+This Goddess awakened me to the light and all the colors of the rainbow that is our (mine & yours), freaking source given right to be in any room you so wish to be in.
 Dammit!

 "Women belong anywhere decisions are being made"! - RBG